November 27, 2024 · 20 mins read

 Why Borrowers Should Care About SMA Status

 You must be thinking, "If SMA is not impacting my CIBIL score directly, then why should I care?"
 Great question!
-SMA status may not immediately affect your score, but it may impact your credit profile as outlined below:
+SMA report in CIBIL status may not immediately affect your score, but it may impact your credit profile as outlined below:

 1. Risk of Escalation: SMA status may escalate to a higher level depending on how long your loan is overdue.
 An SMA status escalation from SMA 0 to SMA 1 and even SMA 2 increases the loan's risk level, making the lender more likely to act to recover the loan.